 How to Rotate Text in Cells Excel?

-Users may want to rotate text in cells for visibility when working with large tables.
-Excel has an Orientation feature that lets you alter the angle at which text values are displayed in cells.
+Users may want to rotate text for visibility when working with large tables.
+Excel has an Orientation feature which enables you to alter the angle during which text values are displayed in cells.

 Text Alignment using Ribbon Alignment Option

-Step-1: Prepare a data table with the information outlined below:
+Step-1: Prepare a data table with information outlined below:

 Rotate Text